 Turkey has a population

-, second largest city and the national capital is Ankara
+, the second-largest city and national capital is Ankara

 are Turkish (official), Kurdish, and Arabic.